Category Archives: Danish Royals

 By 1860, Queen Victoria and Prince Albert were already searching for an appropriate bride for the future King.
 With the help of Bertie’s older sister Vicky – by then the Crown Princess of Prussia – Queen Victoria developed a list of prospective brides.
 Princess Alexandra of Denmark was fifth on the list, but Vicky found her to be the perfect match for Bertie.
 And his father agreed that Alexandra was “the only one to be chosen.”
 The couple first met at Speyer Cathedral in Germany, on September 24, 1861, in a meeting arranged by Vicky.
 The following year, on September 9, 1862, Bertie and Alexandra became engaged at the Royal Palace of Laeken in Belgium, the home of Bertie’s great-uncle, King Leopold I of the Belgians.
 Bertie presented Alexandra with a ring featuring six precious stones – purposely selected so that their names would spell out ‘Bertie’ — Beryl, Emerald, Ruby, Turquoise, Jacynth, and Emerald.

-The Marriage Treaty was signed in January 1863 and ratified three months later.
-It established that the marriage would take place in Britain, in a Church of England ceremony, and also provided financial arrangements for the future Princess of Wales.
+The marriage treaty was signed in January 1863 and ratified three months later.
+It established that the marriage would take place in the United Kingdom, in a Church of England ceremony, and also provided financial arrangements for the future Princess of Wales.
 Under the terms, she would receive £10,000 annually for her sole use.
-And if she were to become widowed, she would receive £30,000 annually in lieu of any dower.
-Parliament agreed to the terms of the treaty, granting them a total of £50,000 per year (£10k of which was for the bride).
+If she were to become widowed, she would receive £30,000 annually in lieu of any dower.
+Parliament agreed to the terms of the treaty, granting them a total of £50,000 per year, £10,000 of which was for the bride.

 Pre-Wedding Festivities